Former U.S. Rep. Dave Reichert announces run for WA governor

 Incumbent Democratic Gov. Jay Inslee has announced he is not running.

 Leading Democratic candidates include Attorney General Bob Ferguson, Public Lands Commissioner Hilary Franz and state Sen. Mark Mullet.
-The most-prominent Republicans so far are Semi Bird, a military veteran and Richland School Board member, and Raul Garcia, a Yakima doctor who also ran in 2020.
+The most-prominent Republicans so far have been Semi Bird, a military veteran and Richland School Board member, and Raul Garcia, a Yakima doctor who also ran in 2020.
+Garcia is expected to drop out of the race for governor, endorse Reichert and announce he is instead running for U.S. Senate, KING 5 reported Friday.

 A Republican has not held the state’s governor seat since 1985.